xarvex/lazy-load.nvim/README.md

 Link to my personal configurations coming soon.

-It is highly recommended to have a separate location where plugins are loaded apart from `init.lu`, as it will allow you to require this plugin at the top scope.
+It is highly recommended to have a separate location where plugins are loaded, as it will allow you to require this plugin at the top scope.

 #### Initialization